 Under normal circumstances, glands in your nose and throat constantly produce mucus in order to moisten the nasal membranes and fight off infection.
 When too much mucus builds up, post-nasal drip occurs.

-Causes of Post-Nasal Drip
+What Causes Post-Nasal Drip?

 Post-nasal drip may be caused by a number of conditions or health issues, including: